Daily Dish the Nugget Markets blog

 Sure, breakfast is the most important meal of the day… but why is it really?
 Keep in mind, your first meal breaks the fast (hence “breakfast”) from a night’s slumber.
 Your body wakes in need of brain-fueling carbs and muscle-rejuvenating protein.
 Throw in some healthy fats for immune support and heart health and you have a truly balanced breakfast!

-If you find yourself skipping this meal or your standard breakfast fare is along the lines of a bagel and coffee, then it’s time for a breakfast review.
+If you find yourself skipping this meal or your standard breakfast fare is along the lines of a bagel and coffee, then it’s time for a breakfast makeover.
 Start your day off right with some food for thought as to why breakfast is worth the effort.

 Weight Control: According to many research studies, folks who eat breakfast sport a healthier body weight and less body fat than those who skip breakfast.
 While research isn’t convincing that skipping breakfast leads to eating more during the day, studies do show that establishing a routine of eating breakfast makes for wiser choices and curbing calorie intake later in the day.